chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 **Ports required for all Machines**

-The first column represents the source of the connection and all the other columns represents the destination with the matrix value as port number which needs to be opened on source and destination.
+The first column in the table below represents the source of the connection.
+The table's other columns represent the destination with the matrix value as a port number.
+The specified port numbers need to be opened on the origin and destination.

 |               | Chef Automate  | Chef Infra Server | Postgresql                          | OpenSearch                           | Bastion | Load Balancer |
 |---------------|----------------|-------------------|-------------------------------------|--------------------------------------|---------| ------------- |